World Physio Day: Fall Prevention Exercises from Expert Physiotherapists

 - Medical conditions (Parkinson’s or neurological conditions)

-- Prescribed medications (blood Pressure, anti-depressants, opiates)
+- Prescribed medications (blood pressure, anti-depressants, opiates)

 - Physiological changes (eyesight, reduced sensation, poor foot health, balance)